amk5562/fantasy-football/README.md

 # 🏈 Fantasy Football BI System

 This is a full-stack Business Intelligence (BI) portfolio project that analyzes over a decade of ESPN fantasy football data to uncover trends, behaviors, and insights.
-It was built to demonstrate the complete BI skill set, from data architecture to predictive modeling, tailored to the expectations of roles like the Business Intelligence Specialist at the Smeal College of Business.
+It was built to demonstrate the complete BI skill set, from data architecture to predictive modeling, tailored to the expectations of roles in Business Intelligence and Data Analysis.

 ---